Rabbittransit launches 14th CNG station

 CNG is clean natural gas fuel.
 It reduces the carbon footprint and saves the transit company money at the gas pump.

-PennDOT Deputy Secretary for Multimodal Transportation Jennie Grager say “There’s an immense cost savings so when we talk gas gallon equalivilites it’s about a 75 percent gallon savings for buses using compressed natural gas versus diesel."
+PennDOT Deputy Secretary for Multimodal Transportation Jennie Grager say “There’s an immense cost savings so when we talk gas gallon, it’s about a 75 percent gallon savings for buses using compressed natural gas versus diesel."

 "In a traditional diesel bus there’s sometimes a plum of dark smoke from the exhaust engine pipe.
 You don’t have that with CNG it’s clean," says Rabbittransit Executive Director Richard Farr.